Negative churn and the formula to achieve it

 By the end of this article, you'll fully understand what negative churn is, how to calculate it, and how to achieve it for your company.

 What is negative churn, and why is it good?

-How to calculate negative churn
+How to measure negative churn

-Let’s picture it with an example: Heart Fiction is a company that delivers fiction books with limited-edition, hand-painted covers.
+As an example: Heart Fiction is a company that delivers fiction books with limited-edition, hand-painted covers.